neutrinoEater/CarbonNFT/README.md

  How to get a UST loan using Carbon Credit NFT:

- 1. Claim your CarbonNFT on harmony explorer
+ 1. Claim your CarbonNFT on harmony explorer.
+Video demo-https://youtu.be/Av1iiMBlvY4
  2. Create a loan request on CarbonLending, specifying loan duration and interest you're willing to pay.
  3. Someone evaluates your address tx. history and decides to accept your LoanRequest
  4. You recieve the UST in your wallet!
 Enjoy your credit responsibly.
  5. Pay back the loan with the promised interest any time before the end of the loan period - use the EndRequest Functionality.

+Vide

 Contracts: